This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 NEW PowerPoint Presentation for this lesson (Chromosome Fusion?) is now available.
 This makes a very helpful introuction to the lesson, or could even be used instead of the lesson if time is short (not as good as students doing it themselves, though!)
 The PPP is presented as an inquiry approach (as is the lesson), and includes results with discussion items.
 Be sure to use the Script provided with this PowerPoint.

 2. Provide sufficient copies of the Figures (one set per team, ideally placed back-to-back in plastic sleeves or laminated for easy re-use).

-3. Overhead transparencies could be made of Figures 1-5 (plus the Intro Figure) to illustrate a classroom discussion of the process.
-If you intend to walk your class through the Challenge and DNA Details, you should also have overhead transparencies of the DNA diagram pages.
+3. Overhead transparencies (or PowerPoint slides) could be made of Figures 1-5 (plus the Intro Figure) to illustrate a classroom discussion of the process.
+If you intend to walk your class through the Challenge and DNA Details, you should also have overhead transparencies (or slides) of the DNA diagram pages.
 Additional illustrations desired from specific DNA website pages will be emailed to you if you request them from the ENSI webmaster.

 Below are suitable models from 3 vendors (prices as of Sept.
 2006):